 Schedule Wisdom Teeth Removal With Either Dr. Perry L. Brooks or Dr. Seth R. Brooks Today

-For patients in the Norman, Moore and Oklahoma City metro areas who still have their Wisdom Teeth, Dr. Perry L. Brooks or Dr. Seth R. Brooks are available to extract them.
+For patients in the who still have their Wisdom Teeth, Dr. Perry L. Brooks or Dr. Seth R. Brooks are available to extract them.
 They consistently put patients first so that everyone who walks through the door of their Norman office feels welcomed and confident.